 How much can small businesses borrow?

-A small business can borrow up to $10 million or 2.5 times the average monthly payroll over the last year, whichever is lower.
+A small business can borrow up to $10 million ($2 million for second draw PPP loans) or 2.5 times the average monthly payroll over the last year, whichever is lower.
 There is a further restriction as 75% of the loan must be used for payroll, with the remainder available for utilities, rent, and mortgage interest.

 Are independent contractors considered employees?

 Independent contractors are not considered employees, according to the SBA.
-The reasoning is that independent contractors will be able to apply on their own for the program.
+The reasoning is that independent contractors can apply independently for the program.

 What expenses can be included in utilities?